jsambrook/common-sense/_posts/2024-10-20-assertion-checking-for-denali.md

 assertion strategy, Marco raised his hand to draw attention to one final, crucial point.

-"Before we wrap up, there's something very important I want to emphasize," Marco said, his tone serious.
+"Before we wrap up, there's something important I want to emphasize," Marco said, his tone serious.
 "For this assertion strategy to be effective, it's absolutely critical that we maintain our commitment to thorough testing."

 Rachel, the QA specialist, nodded vigorously.
 "Absolutely.
 Our goal should be to catch every possible assertion failure during our testing